 4. Please note, we limit to ONE track from artist/band song requests per regular top 10 episode because we have to save additional spots for listener song requests.
 We’ll let you know when your band’s song will play on our episode when your music submission has been accepted.

-5. On a lighter note, we don’t charge any fees for this service, we do this ABSOLUTELY FREE OF CHARGE!
+5. On a positive note, we don’t charge any fees for this service, we do this ABSOLUTELY FREE OF CHARGE!
 All we ask is for your group to promote our show once we release your single on our episode to either or both your website and/or social networking sites.

 6. We accept ONLY MP3 or M4A music formats.
 As much as we would love to have your CD, it might take a while for it to arrive in our studios.
 Please attach the song file into the email you are sending to us.
-For our safety purposes, outside or external links to your song WILL NOT be reviewed (this means we don’t want you to send us Google Drive, Dropbox or another file sharing service links).
+For our cyber security, outside or external links to your song WILL NOT be reviewed (this means we don’t want you to send us Google Drive, Dropbox or another file sharing service links).
 You can still attach links like your social networking and/or official website, for the purposes of promoting yourself or your group.

 8. If you are not an indie band or artist (as determined by our music director), we still welcome your music submissions.
 However, this would mean that we wouldn’t be labeling your track as a “Indie Discovery”; instead it would be titled to your music submission (ex.
 J-Rock Extra, Anime Extra, etc…).

-11. If you are submitting music outside of the Japanese music genre, we ask that you also contact Recca at email@example.com for information on how we can advertise your music/band onto our podcast (regardless of the genre of music your focused on).
+11. If you are submitting music outside of the Japanese music genre, we ask that you contact us at email@example.com for information on how we can advertise your music/band onto our podcast (regardless of the genre of music your focused on).